All About Kaposi's Sarcoma

 What are the signs of Kaposi's sarcoma?

-Kaposi's sarcoma is characterized by the development of red, purple, or deep blue lesions most often found on the skin and mucosa.
-The lesions are not painful, generally do not itch and typically have their colored appearance due to blood vessels within the lesions.
-As noted above, classic KS and endemic KS are commonly seen on the lower extremities.
-AIDS-related KS and iatrogenic KS can be seen on mucosa-lined surfaces (i.e. GI and respiratory tract) as well on inner organs (i.e. lungs).
+A sign of KS is red, purple, or deep blue lesions most often found on the skin and mucosa.
+The lesions do not hurt or itch and their color comes from the blood vessels in the lesions.
+As noted above, classic KS and endemic KS are often seen on the legs and feet.
+AIDS-related KS and iatrogenic KS can be seen on mucosa-lined surfaces (GI and respiratory tract) as well as on inner organs (like the lungs).

-KS lesions typically start as small flat lesions that can range in size from millimeters to several centimeters.
-These lesions are known as macules, which can remain unchanged for years in classic KS.
+KS lesions often start as small flat lesions that can range in size from millimeters to several centimeters.
+These lesions are known as macules, which can stay unchanged for years in classic KS.
 In rare cases, they will progress very rapidly.
-As the lesions grow, they will frequently coalesce, or grow together, forming larger lesions known as plaques.
-As the lesions continue to grow, they can form even larger lesions known as nodules.
-Nodular lesions can ulcerate and bleed if damaged.
+As the lesions grow, they will often grow together (coalesce), forming larger lesions known as plaques.
+As the plaques grow, they can form even larger lesions known as nodules.
+Nodular lesions can tear and bleed.
 In the endemic form of KS, lesions can form as fluid-filled cysts due to invasion of lymphatic vessels.

-Finally, in AIDS-related KS, the lesions can be seen on the lower extremities, the face, the genitalia, and in the mouth.
-The lesions have similar appearance as other forms of KS.
+Finally, in AIDS-related KS, the lesions can be seen on the legs and feet, the face, the genitalia, and the mouth.
+The lesions have a similar appearance as other forms of KS.
 However, the natural progression of AIDS-related KS tends to be much more rapid with nodules developing rather quickly.
-AIDS-related KS in the GI tract can present as lesions, with no symptoms, found on radiology studies for something else or can present with symptoms including weight loss, stomach pains, bleeding, or diarrhea.
+AIDS-related KS in the GI tract can present as lesions with no symptoms, found on radiology tests for something else or can present with symptoms including weight loss, stomach pains, bleeding, or diarrhea.
 Lesions within the respiratory tract can also be asymptomatic.
-If symptoms develop, they can involve shortness of breath, cough, chest discomfort, or coughing up blood (hemoptysis).
+If symptoms develop, they can be shortness of breath, cough, chest discomfort, or coughing up blood (hemoptysis).

 How is Kaposi's sarcoma diagnosed?

-The diagnosis of Kaposi's sarcoma is generally made on the appearance of the lesions and clinical setting in which they are discovered.
-The diagnosis may be confirmed with a skin biopsy.
+A diagnosis is made by looking at the lesions and clinical setting in which they are found.
+A skin biopsy may be done.
 Either a tiny round piece of tissue will be removed through a procedure called a punch biopsy or the entire lesion is removed, which is called an excisional biopsy.
-Both can be performed with local anesthesia in your provider’s office.
-Though a lesion may appear to be KS, it could be other diagnoses such as angiosarcoma, hemangiomas and bacterial infections (i.e. Bartonella).
-These possible alternative diagnoses are referred to as "differential diagnoses" and you may hear the medical team say they need to rule out differential diagnoses.
+Both can be done with local anesthesia in your provider’s office.
+Though a lesion may appear to be KS, it could be other diagnoses such as angiosarcoma, hemangiomas, and bacterial infections (i.e. Bartonella).
+These possible diagnoses are called "differential diagnoses" and you may hear the medical team say they need to rule out differential diagnoses.

-For individuals with immunosuppression and symptoms, GI tract involvement can be confirmed with an upper or lower endoscope.
-Respiratory involvement may be identified with chest X-Ray or CT scan but may require bronchoscopy to get a biopsy to confirm the diagnosis.
+For those with immunosuppression and symptoms, GI tract involvement can be seen with an upper or lower endoscope.
+Respiratory involvement may be seen with a chest X-Ray or CT scan but a bronchoscopy to get a biopsy to confirm the diagnosis may be needed.